Discover the Bank Street alumni that keep us connected as a community.

 BSCAA’s leadership is composed of five officers who are elected by the overall alumni body for a two year term.
 In addition, a group of 20 to 30 Advisory Board members are invited to serve for as long as they remain active participants.

-Margaret Ryan, ’01, Early Childhood and Elementary Education
+Margaret Ryan, GSE ’01, Early Childhood and Elementary Education

-Margaret Ryan is in her 20th year in public education.
+Margaret Ryan has over 20 years of experience in public education.
 In 1997, she moved to New York from Boston as a Teach for America Corps member and remained in the classroom for six years as a middle school and elementary teacher.
-In 2003, she left classroom teaching and co-founded Harlem Link, a pre-K–5th grade public charter school serving more than 400 students from Harlem and the South Bronx.
-For the first six years at Harlem Link, she served as its founding principal, from 2005 to 2011, and is now the school’s Director of Curriculum, Professional Learning & Student Support.
-Margaret has been a member of BSCAA since 2013 and has served as the Advisory Board’s Secretary since 2015.
+In 2003, she left classroom teaching and co-founded Harlem Link, a pre-K–5 public charter school serving more than 400 students from Harlem and the South Bronx.
+For the first six years at Harlem Link, she served as its founding principal from 2005 to 2011, and is now the school’s Director of Curriculum, Professional Learning & Student Support.
+Margaret has been a member of BSCAA since 2013 and has served as the Advisory Board’s Secretary since 2015 and Vice President since 2017.

-Becky Hamilton Scudieri, ’08, Middle School Special & General Education
+Becky Hamilton Scudieri, GSE ’08, Middle School Special & General Education

-Becky Hamilton Scudieri has worked in the college access field in New York for the past twelve years.
-Becky currently serves as Director of College Access and Career Services for KIPP Through College in New York City, where she helps provide students and families with the essential knowledge and preparation needed for success in college.
+Becky Hamilton Scudieri has worked in the college access field in New York for the past 12 years.
+Becky currently serves as the Director of College Persistence at KIPP New Jersey.
 Earlier in her career, Becky served as an Academic Advisor for the Liberty LEADS program at Bank Street College.
-Becky joined the BSCAA Advisory Board in 2013 and also serves on the Ambassador Board for the World of Children Award.
+Becky joined the BSCAA Advisory Board in 2013, became a Representative-at-Large in 2017, and also serves on the Ambassador Board for the World of Children Award.

 BSCAA Advisory Board Members